Pharmacy First service – FAQs

 Q. What do I do if I cannot access my Pharmacy First IT system, e.g. due to an internet outage?

-Where the Pharmacy First IT system is unavailable due to exceptional circumstances beyond the control of the pharmacy contractor, then the consultation record must be added to the system as soon as possible after it becomes available again.
-If the problem persists for a period greater than 3 working days then the contractor must notify the local commissioner of the issue.
+Where the Pharmacy First IT system is unavailable due to exceptional circumstances beyond the control of the pharmacy owner, then the consultation record must be added to the system as soon as possible after it becomes available again.
+If the problem persists for a period greater than 3 working days then the pharmacy owner must notify the local commissioner of the issue.

 IT suppliers will make paper-based consultation record templates for pharmacists to use in business continuity scenarios, where the IT system is temporarily unavailable, e.g. due to a system outage or loss of internet connectivity.